In a Huffington Post story entitled How to Recognize a Fake News Story dated Nov. 22, 2016, the author lists nine things

 Watch out for websites that end in “.com.co” as they are often fake versions of real news sources

 Watch out if known/reputable news sites are not also reporting on the story.
 There should typically be more than one source reporting on a topic or event.

 Odd domain names generally equal odd and rarely truthful news.

-Lack of author attribution may, but not always, signify that the news story is suspect and requires verification.
+Lack of author attribution may, but not always, signify that the news story is suspect.